 Gardening in The Sims 4 can be both fun and lucrative!
 We’ll break down everything you need to know!

 Did you know that you can garden in The Sims 4 base game?
 If you didn’t, you do now!
-We’re going to walk new players through the basics of gardening in The Sims 4!
+We’re going to walk new players through the basics of Sims 4 gardening!
 Gardening is not only a fun and relaxing hobby for your Sims, but it also be extremely lucrative!
 Embark on a Sims 4 gardening career and get your Sims grafting in their garden to create unique plants!
 Let’s dive right into everything you need to know about gardening for fun and profit in The Sims 4!
+We’ll teach your Sims how to garden like pros!

 Starting Your Garden

-It’s very easy to start gardening in The Sims 4.
+It’s very easy to start a Sims 4 gardening plot.
 Purchase a planter box from Build/Buy and click on it to buy seed packets.
 To start with, you’ll only be able to buy starter seeds but you’ll unlock better seeds as your Sim levels up in the Gardening skill.

 Open the seed packet in your inventory and drag the contents into the planter boxes, then click them to plant and water them.
 You can also plant seeds on bare ground.
 Fruit that grows on trees (like apples and plantains) need a large planter box to themselves or the equivalent amount of space around them on bare ground.
 Plant smaller plants in groups of four in large planter boxes.
 You can fit one small plant in small planters.
 If your seed fails to germinate, try planting it somewhere with more space.